 The DEU Program and History at the CNHS

-Dedicated Education Units were implemented in January, 2008, between the Undergraduate Nursing Program at the CNHS and two agency partners, Brigham and Women’s Hospital (BWH) and Massachusetts General Hospital (MGH) after two years of planning, and learning about DEUs from the University of Portland in Oregon and Flinders University, Australia.
+Dedicated Education Units were implemented in January 2008 between the College of Nursing and Health Science's Undergraduate Nursing Program and two agency partners, Brigham and Women’s Hospital (BWH) and Massachusetts General Hospital (MGH), after two years of planning, and learning about DEUs from the University of Portland in Oregon and Flinders University, Australia.

 This clinical education partnership fosters a collaborative relationship, allowing nursing education to inform nursing practice and patient care delivery.
 In turn, nursing practice informs nursing education, enhancing professional practice and nursing education in an ever-changing health care environment.